galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 > If any major functionality is broken or missing, and cannot be readily fixed, roll-back upgrade to last working state.
 >
 > ### Communication plan
-> If the tests on the Test instance were successful and was peer reviewed, initiate communication plan.
+> If the tests on the Test instance were successful and were peer reviewed, initiate communication plan.
 > - [ ] notify users about the planned upgrade, schedule, and anticipated downtime (e.g. via a banner on the frontpage)
 > - [ ] Make a draft pull request for a news item, which includes emphasis on reporting unexpected behavior, and any new features or changes
 >